Skip to Main Content

 This advertising widget is powered by HomeInsurance.com, a licensed insurance producer (NPN: 8781838) and a corporate affiliate of Bankrate.
 HomeInsurance.com LLC services are only available in states where it is licensed and insurance coverage through HomeInsurance.com may not be available in all states.
 All insurance products are governed by the terms in the applicable insurance policy, and all related decisions (such as approval for coverage, premiums, commissions and fees) and policy obligations are the sole responsibility of the underwriting insurer.
 The information on this site does not modify any insurance policy terms in any way.

-Why single parents need life insurance
+Why single moms and dads need life insurance

 When a person dies, the life insurance policy pays out to the designated beneficiary.
-In the case of a single parent, the beneficiary is typically the remaining parent or guardian who is responsible for the children.
-The life insurance benefit payment can then be used for any number of costs, including to cover the basic necessities of food, shelter and clothing, or to replace the income and pay off any debt left behind by the deceased parent.
+This could be the remaining parent or a guardian who will become responsible for the children.
+Often, a small monthly premium can provide a large payout.
+The life insurance benefit payment can then be used for any number of costs, including to cover the basic necessities of food, shelter and clothing or to replace the income and pay off any debt left behind by the deceased parent.

 Types of life insurance for single parents